 Similarly, as the arms pull around, the legs should be in their glide phase to create the same streamlined body position at the back.

-It is common for beginners to have a greater angled body position with the legs deeper underwater.
-This is especially the case for nervous beginners cautious about lifting their feet up from the pool floor.
+It is common for beginners to have a more significantly angled body position with the legs deeper underwater.
+This is especially the case for nervous beginners cautious about lifting their feet from the pool floor.

-The most common mistake with the body position for breast stroke is being too flat in the water.
-The cause of this usually being the face is submerged too much causing the hips, legs and feet to rise to the surface.
+The most common mistake with the body position for breaststroke is being too flat in the water.
+The cause is usually the face becoming submerged too much, causing the hips, legs and feet to rise to the surface.

-This could then make lifting the face to the front to breathe more difficult.
-It could also lead to the feet breaking the surface of the water as they kick and therefore losing power.
+Submerging the head too much could then make lifting the face to the front to breathe more difficult.
+It could also lead to the feet breaking the water's surface as they kick and therefore losing power.

 The angled body position can be perfected with a simple push and glide exercise.
-Push and glide from the poolside either holding a float or without, but with the head and face up above the water surface.
+Push and glide from the poolside with the head and face up above the water surface.
+You can use buoyancy aids for this exercise if you need them.

-Arm pull and leg kick techniques, along with breathing and coordination all help to maintain an effective breaststroke body position.
+Arm pull and leg kick techniques and breathing and coordination help maintain an effective breaststroke body position.
 My book 'How To Swim Breaststroke' has it all in hand.